Echigo-Tsumari Art Field 2026

 Date and time April 25 (Sat), 2026 – November 8 (Sun)

-*Closed on Tuesdays and Wednesdays, except holidays
+*Closed on Tuesdays and Wednesdays (except national holidays)

 *Facilities open on weekdays will be open on Wednesday, August 12

-*If Tuesday or Wednesday is a holiday, the following business day will be closed (Closed on May 7 and September 24)
+*If Tuesday or Wednesday is a national holiday, the following business day will be closed (Closed on May 7 and September 24)

 10:00 AM–5:00 PM (Starting in October, some facilities close at 4:00 PM)